I'm a member

-Actigraphic devices are typically placed on the nondominant wrist with a wristband and are worn continuously for at least 24 hours.
-Activity is usually recorded for a period of 3 days to 2 weeks but can be collected continuously over extended time periods with regular downloading of data onto a computer.
-The activity monitors may also be placed on the ankle for the assessment of restless legs syndrome, or on the trunk to record movement in infants.
+Actigraphy devices are usually placed on the nondominant wrist with a wristband and are worn continuously for at least 24 hours.
+Activity is usually recorded for a period of 3 days to 2 weeks, but can be collected continuously over extended periods with regular downloading of data onto a computer.
+The activity monitors may also be placed on the ankle to assess restless legs syndrome, or on the trunk to record movement in infants.

-The algorithms for detection of movement are variable among devices and may include “time above threshold,” the “zero crossing method” (the number of times per epoch that activity level crosses zero), or “digital integration” method, resulting in different sensitivities.
+The algorithms for detecting movement vary across devices and may include “time above threshold,” the “zero crossing method” (the number of times per epoch that activity level crosses zero), or “digital integration” method, resulting in different sensitivities.
 Sensitivity settings (eg, low, medium, high, automatic) can also be adjusted during data analysis.
 The digital integration method reflects both acceleration and amplitude of movement; this form of data analysis may be most commonly used today.

 Actigraphy has been used for more than two decades as an outcome measure in sleep disorders research.
-For clinical applications, actigraphy is being evaluated as a measure of sleep/wake cycles in sleep disorders including insomnia and circadian rhythm sleep disorders.
-In addition, actigraphy is being investigated as a measure of sleep/wake disturbances associated with numerous other diseases and disorders.
+For clinical applications, actigraphy is being evaluated as a measure of sleep-wake cycles in sleep disorders, including insomnia and circadian rhythm sleep disorders.
+In addition, actigraphy is being investigated as a measure of sleep-wake disturbances associated with numerous diseases and disorders.

-Numerous actigraphy devices have received FDA clearance for marketing through the 510(k) process.
-Some actigraphy devices are designed and marketed to measure sleep/wake states while others are designed and marketed to measure levels of physical activity.
+Numerous actigraphy devices have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+Some actigraphy devices are designed and marketed to measure sleep-wake states while others are designed and marketed to measure levels of physical activity.

 POLICYActigraphy is considered investigational when used as the sole technique to record and analyze body movement, including but not limited to its use to evaluate sleep disorders.
 This does not include the use of actigraphy as a component of portable sleep monitoring.